 Pheochromocytoma is a rare tumor that usually starts in the cells of one of your adrenal glands.
 Although they are usually benign, pheochromocytomas often cause the adrenal gland to make too many hormones.
 This can lead to high blood pressure and cause symptoms such as :

 - Being extremely pale

 Sometimes pheochromocytoma is part of another condition called multiple endocrine neoplasia syndrome (MEN).
 People with MEN often have other cancers and other problems involving hormones.

 Doctors use lab tests and imaging tests to diagnose it.
 Surgery is the most common treatment.
 Other options include radiation therapy, chemotherapy, and targeted therapy.
-Targeted therapy uses substances that attack cancer cells without harming normal cells.
+Targeted therapy uses drugs or other substances that attack specific cancer cells with less harm to normal cells.

 NIH: National Cancer Institute

 - General Information about Pheochromocytoma and Paraganglioma (National Cancer Institute) Also in Spanish

 - Pheochromocytoma (Mayo Foundation for Medical Education and Research) Also in Spanish

 - Pheochromocytoma and Paraganglioma (Eunice Kennedy Shriver National Institute of Child Health and Human Development)